top of page

 OUR STATEMENT

-The Gabrieleno (Tongva) San Gabriel Band of Mission Indians received State recognition from the State of California in 1994.
-We have remained an integral part of the Southern California community.
-Our presence is well documented.
-Our existence is preserved in records of the three local Catholic Missions and in records of local cities and both Los Angeles and Orange Counties.
-We have cultural and historic sites located throughout the County but our Tribal Headquarters still remains near the San Gabriel Mission.
+State recognition was only granted to the Gabrieleno San Gabriel Band of Mission Indians by the State of California in 1994, solidifying their integral role within the Southern California community.
+Their legacy is well-documented in records from local Catholic Missions, city records, and archives of both Los Angeles and Orange Counties.
+While cultural and historic sites abound throughout the County, the Tribal Headquarters remains near the San Gabriel Mission.

 OUR GOALS